thomaspttn/thomaspttn.github.io/index.markdown

 ---

 ## about
-my name is Thomas, i'm currently a machine learning engineer at [Cohere Health](https://coherehealth.com/). before that i worked as a software engineering intern at NASA and a research intern at the CCIPD. you can read the paper i co-authored with the latter [here](https://jitc.bmj.com/content/9/Suppl_2/A44).
+my name is Thomas Patton, i'm currently a machine learning engineer at [Cohere Health](https://coherehealth.com/). before that i worked as a software engineering intern at NASA and a research intern at the CCIPD. you can read the paper i co-authored with the latter [here](https://jitc.bmj.com/content/9/Suppl_2/A44).

 i'm currently in the process of applying for my master's degree. my primary research interests include explainable AI and named-entity recognition.